 You will go to your PCP for most of your health care, or your PCP will send you to a specialist who works with the same MCO.
 For some types of services, you can choose a local provider who does not participate with your MCO.
-The MCO will still pay the non-participating provider for services as long as the provider agrees to see you and accept payment from the MCO.
+The MCO will still pay the non-participating provider for services if the provider agrees to see you and accept payment from the MCO.
 Services that work in this way are called "self-referral services".
-The MCO will also pay for any related lab work and medicine received at the same site that you receive the self-referral visit.
-The following services are self-referral services.
+The MCO will also pay for any related lab work and medicine received at the same site that you receive the self-referral visit

+The following services are self-referral services:

 - Emergency Services

 - Family Planning

 - Pregnancy, under certain conditions, and Birthing Centers

 - Doctor's check of newborn baby

 - School-Based Health Centers

 - Assessment for Placement in Foster Care

 - Certain Specialist for Children

 - Diagnostic Evaluation for people with HIV/AIDS

 - Renal Dialysis

+- Laboratory tests to detect COVID-19 infection